-In the 90’s, the internet became a popular avenue for sharing music.
-However, due to the low bandwidth of ISPs and modem technology, Wav and Aiff file sizes proved to be too large and problematic.
+In the ’90s, the internet became a popular venue for sharing music.
+However, due to the low bandwidth of ISPs and modem technology, Wav and AIFF file sizes proved to be too large and problematic.
 This led to the creation of compressed formats such as MP3.
 The MP3 was revolutionary in that it preserved most of the sonic quality in a much smaller, manageable file size.
-However, compressing a file that is normally 50MB to one that is 5MB has it’s drawbacks.
+However, compressing a file that is normally 50MB to one that is 5MB has its drawbacks.
 Mainly, fidelity loss throughout the audio spectrum.

 Enter field recording devices which use studio-quality microphones and preamps in a portable format.
 Whether you are a musician, band, producer, videographer, student, physician, or house of worship; field recording gear will help you capture profess

 ional quality audio.
 So let’s get into the nuts and bolts of how each portable recording device is different.

 Field recording is primarily done with two different categories of products.
 The first being labeled as a field recorder, the other being a handheld recorder.
 The major difference between these two styles of hardware is the size and feature sets.
 Field recorders generally have a larger footprint than handheld recording devices.
 They have physical microphone inputs to use the mic of your choice, whereas handheld recorders have built-in microphones.